Startup Due Diligence: Your Guide to Smart Decisions

 Solid bookkeeping is the foundation of smart decision-making.
 You're building a business, not just tracking numbers, and your financial reports are the roadmap to success.
 They offer a clear picture of your current financial health and provide the insights you need to plan for the future.

-Essential Reports: Balance Sheet, Income Statement, Cash Flow Statement
+Essential Financial Reports: Balance Sheet, Income Statement, and Cash Flow Statement

 Three core financial statements are essential for any business owner: the balance sheet, the income statement, and the cash flow statement.
 Think of them as your business' vital signs.